-HBP will implement a diversity plan to promote equity among minorities, women, veterans, people with disabilities, and LGBTQ+, in the operation of the Marijuana Establishment.
+- 1. HBP will implement a diversity plan to promote equity among minorities, women, veterans, people with disabilities, and LGBTQ+, in the operation of the Marijuana Establishment.
 Our focus, but not limited to, will be on the following areas of importance:

-- Strive for a diverse workplace with individuals from all backgrounds and walks of life. - We intend to hire at least 10% of our workforce and contractors that are minorities, persons with disabilities, women, veterans, and LGBTQ+.
+- Strive for a diverse workplace with individuals from all backgrounds and walks of life.

+- We intend to have our workforce and contractors reflect the following:

+- 10% minorities

+- 10% people with disabilities

+- 10% women

+- 5% veterans

+- 10% LGBTQ+.

+- 2. Require antiracism and unconscious bias training for all employees.